marxin/texi2rst-generated/sphinx/gccint/rtl-representation/declarations.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: RTL declarations, declarations, RTL

 .. _rtl-declarations:

-.. index:: RTL declarations

-.. index:: declarations, RTL

 Declarations
 ************